drewish/Cityscape/README.md

 to partitioning it into lots.

-The goal of this project is an app that will accept a series of roads, and generate a city of buildings in Crew's style, around them.
-I've really just scratched the surface with the project at this point.
+The goal of this project is an app that will accept a series of roads, and generate a city of buildings in Crews' style, around them.
 I decided to use the CGAL library for its straight skeleton and that forced me to learn a lot about C++ templates, which slowed my progress.
 But as I've started to discover how to use it, I found the breadth of CGAL's functionality to be amazing.
 It may not do it